 Our objective mind tries to blot out the human in the picture.
 But we forget, sometimes, that we are directing criticism towards a human.
 And in our efforts to expose flaws of reasoning, our criticism goes from being constructive to hurtful.
 In the extreme case, it becomes an attack on the person and their ability.
 There is jeering laughter, and the mistake or faulty reasoning or poor example is forever associated with that person like a badge of shame.
 Out of the fear of this happening, a lot of people stop themselves from asking questions and participating freely in discussions.

-And unless you have insides made of steel, this absence of kindness towards others will only home steadily towards you.
-And if you prided yourself on being a critical thinker, your cold inner voice combines this with a total lack of compassion to systematically deal blows to your perceived weaknesses.
+Unless you have insides made of steel, this absence of kindness towards others will only home steadily towards you.
+And if you prided yourself on being a critical thinker, your cold inner voice combines this ability along with a total lack of compassion, to systematically deal blows to your perceived weaknesses.

 There is a lot of emphasis on toughening up and ‘developing thick skin’ in the research community, but not nearly enough people talk about how you can create a kinder environment where people can grow without the fear of being judged.